HIKING THE PCT

 *Some resorts may be closed this year, or offering limited services due to COVID.

 You do not need a special permit for hiking the PCT in Oregon.
-There are, however, a few specific areas that require a permit for backcountry camping.
-The new Central Cascades Wilderness Permit System has been delayed until 2021, so the older system is still in effect for this summer:
+There are, however, a few specific areas that require permits for backcountry camping:

 - Crater Lake NP: Get your free backcountry camping permit in person at Park Headquarters.